Thursday, March 9, 2023

 Example: The undergraduate 2021-2022 tuition & fees at the University of Central Florida was $6,368 for Florida residents and $22,467 for out-of-state students.
 The Florida resident got the identical educational opportunity for 350% less.

 I found it oddly significant that there was also a promo in the news for an HBO production related to the Sackler cartel family, owners of Perdue Pharma (oxycodone’s purveyor and drug pushers to millions).
-Like the Sacklers, who encouraged doctors to prescribe a drug they knew to be addictive yet claimed that it wasn’t, many tuition aid offices, are more like pre pre-housing bubble mortgage brokers, in that they routinely encourage young (and financially naïve) persons to accumulate a crushing debt load with promises that they’ll be easily able to pay it off with the “High salaries they’ll earn as grads of good old Podunk University.”
+Like the Sacklers, who encouraged doctors to prescribe a drug they knew to be addictive yet claimed that it wasn’t, many tuition aid offices, are more like pre pre-housing bubble mortgage brokers, and low end loan sharks, in that they routinely encourage young (and financially naïve) persons to accumulate a crushing debt load with promises that they’ll be easily able to pay it off with the “High salaries they’ll earn as grads of good old Podunk University.”

 Average 2022 Student Loan Debt in The United States among student loan borrowers in America was $32,731, according to the Federal Reserve.
 This is an increase of approximately 20% from 2015-2016.
 Most borrowers have between $25,000 and $50,000 outstanding in student loan debt.
 More than 44 million Americans had some student loan debt unrepaid as of 2021!